Building a Business Case for Data Governance: Here’s How

-Data governance is most successful when an enterprise-wide strategy and well-understood and well-established processes that everyone can follow.
+Data governance is most successful when it’s built around an enterprise-wide strategy and a common set of processes that everyone can follow.
 To do this, organizations need a data governance team to create a program that accounts for everyone’s needs.

 In the end, outlining expected outcomes in the data governance business case demonstrates its value across the enterprise and boosts executive buy-in for the necessary funding and resources.

-Once the data governance team selects the appropriate technologies to accompany their data governance strategy, it’s time to work on making data consistent, improving data’s quality and impacting the bottom line.
+Once the data governance team selects the appropriate technologies to accompany their data governance strategy, it’s time to work on making data consistent, improving data quality, and impacting the bottom line.

 Read our eBook Building a Data Governance Use Case to Get Budget and Buy-in and learn how you can generate support, secure budget, and gather momentum to build a data governance framework.